GenomicsAotearoa/Reproducible_Bioinformatics/2.Tutorial/README.md

-## Live demo
+## Tutorial: genome assembly of

 ### Overview

-- Use containers to trim and assemble some Nanopore reads from a diatom
+- Use containers to trim and assemble some Nanopore reads from Chromosome 17 of the diatom *Thalassiosira pseudonana*
+- Data and steps are from [Tim Kahlke's](https://www.uts.edu.au/staff/tim.kahlke) great [Introduction to Long-Read Data Analysis](https://timkahlke.github.io/LongRead_tutorials/).
-- No software needed other than `singularity`
+- No software needed other than `singularity`!

 ### Setup

-- Dini to handle this?
 - Check `-B` arguments in case of weird paths to working directory.
 - Get these containers onto computers (don't rely on `shub`).
 The containers should be in the root directory.
     + `porechop_0.2.4.sif`
     + `minimap2_2.17r941.sif`
     + `miniasm_0.3r179.sif`